 You Can Afford It

 The cost of addiction treatment varies from center to center, but almost every program will offer various payment options/plans.
 Insurance can be a major help when looking for affordable care.
+Many insurance providers cover some, if not all of treatment.
 Call your insurance company to find out what your plan covers and also check that the treatment facility you’re considering accepts your insurance.

 Don’t have health insurance?
 There are a number of affordable treatment options available.
 Stabilization programs involve 2 to 6 weeks of inpatient stay after detox to get yourself back on your feet.
 These programs come with an agreeable price tag and they offer great support to get you started on a sober path.